 Chances are you are currently renting a room, a house, or an apartment since over 43 million households are in some form of rental situation.

-But are you truly renting your home, or are you leasing it?
+Are you truly renting out your home, or are you leasing it?

-If you are confused by the difference between a lease vs. a rental agreement, we’re here to help.
+If you’re puzzled by the distinction between a lease and a rental agreement, don’t worry—we’re here to clarify!

 The critical difference between lease and rent is their duration.

-Whereas a leasing remains valid for the period specified in a formal agreement (typically one year), a rental agreement could cover a short-term period for month-to-month stays or vacation rentals.
+Whereas a lease remains valid for the period specified in a formal agreement (typically one year), a rental agreement could cover a short-term period for month-to-month stays or vacation rentals.

 For example, you and your long-term partner may sign a lease agreement that lasts one year.

-However, you may want to opt for a month-to-month rental agreement when moving in with your partner for the first time because it is more flexible (in the event things don’t work out).
+However, you may opt for a month-to-month rental agreement when moving in with your partner for the first time because it is more flexible (if things don’t work out).

 What Does Rent Mean?

-Renting refers to the short-term arrangement of one party living in, or using, a piece of property owned by another party.
+Renting refers to the short-term arrangement in which one party lives in or uses a piece of property owned by another party.

 Rent refers to a regular payment made to a landlord by a tenant leasing property like a house or apartment.

-When renting, the landlord has the right to change the terms of the rental agreement as they see fit.
+When renting, the landlord has the right to change the rental agreement terms as they see fit.
 Additionally, a standard rental agreement is valid on a month-to-month basis.

 What Does Lease Mean?

-A lease is a contract outlining an agreement between a lessor and lessee that dictates a rental period of time and other housing-related stipulations.
+A lease outlines an agreement between a lessor and lessee that dictates a rental period and other housing-related stipulations.

-As a rule of thumb, a real estate lease agreement covers an extended period known as the “term” and typically lasts one year.
+As a rule of thumb, a lease agreement covers an extended period known as the “term” and typically lasts one year.

-It does not automatically extend past the end of the term, so parties to the contract will need to create a lease renewal for the continued rental of the property.
+It does not automatically extend past the end of the term, so parties to the contract will need to create a lease renewal to continue renting the property.

-Some of these agreements include a clause allowing the tenant to continue a month-to-month tenancy after the agreement ends.
+Some agreements include a clause allowing the tenant to continue a month-to-month tenancy after the agreement ends.

 These contracts can cover all sorts of property, such as: